16n-faderbank/16n-editor/README.md

 # 16n editor

 The 16n editor allows you to edit the configuration of your 16n from within a web browser.
-It works with 16ns running firmware **2.0.0** and up.
+It supports 16ns running firmware **2.0.0** and up.

 The 16n editor is a Javascript app based around [Svelte](svelte).

 ## Build Requirements

-- A recent version of node.js.
+- Node.js v8+

 ## Usage Requirements